SimeonTsvetanov/Quizzard/PROJECT-CHARTER.md

 - The Client ID is public by design (safe to expose in frontend code), but best practice is to avoid hardcoding it in the repo.
 - Never commit `.env.local` or any file containing real secrets to the repository.
 - Always use `.env.example` as a template for required environment variables.

+### 2025-06-13: GOOGLE OAUTH LOGOUT & TEST USER WORKFLOW FINALIZED

+- **Logout/Profile Switch Logic:**
+  - On logout, all profile-related localStorage keys are now fully cleared:
+    - `quizzard-google-auth-token`
+    - `quizzard-profile-mode`
+    - `quizzard-terms-accepted`
+  - This is enforced in the `useGoogleAuth` hook and applies to all logout flows (profile modal, navigation drawer, etc.).
+  - No more setting `quizzard-profile-mode` to `local` on logout; it is removed entirely.
+- **Test User Setup for Google OAuth:**
+  - All Google OAuth testing (local and production) now uses the Google Cloud Console's OAuth consent screen "Test users" list.
+  - Only emails in this list can log in while the app is unverified.
+  - Test users must be added in the Cloud Console and verified in the UI before testing.
+  - Both localhost and GitHub Pages origins/redirects must be present in the OAuth client config.
+- **Testing Workflow:**
+  - After adding test users, verify login/logout in both local and production environments.
+  - Confirm that all profile-related keys are set on login and fully cleared on logout.
+  - Friends/collaborators can be added as test users for collaborative testing.
+- **Documentation and Standards:**
+  - All changes are now reflected in the codebase and documentation.
+See DEVELOPMENT-STANDARDS.md for technical details.